sunmingtao/poker-hand-analysis/Leaks.md

 25. Need to respect the pot size bet from a strong range.
 26. Don't over play set. e.g overbet or big check raise on the board where there is straight possibility.
 27. A2-A9 has little showdown value even on dry board, when there is a draw should still barrel.
-28. Turn small, river big is usually bluff.
+28. Turn small, river big is usually bluff on lower board.

 ## Snowie profitable line